Site icon Survival Dispatch

 via nationalgeographic.com

 You may have travelled to a wilderness so vast that rescue personnel would never find you.
-(Be sure to read this article on Survival Signalling) You may have been injured or are in need of life saving medication.
+(Be sure to read this article on Survival Signaling) You may have been injured or are in need of life saving medication.

 Or you are in an area so devoid of water that you could die of dehydration before help finds you.
 In all of these cases you cannot afford to sit around and wait for help to come.